repoze/repoze.errorlog/README.txt

 This package implements a WSGI middleware filter which intercepts exceptions and writes them to a Python logging module channel (or the ``wsgi.errors`` filehandle, if no channel is configured).
 It also allows the browsing of limited exception history via a browser UI.
-It also provides middleware that allows for post-mortem debugging.

 Configuration
 -------------